eliasthor/lexo-django-guide/README.md

 The actual html files are called templates and are stored in the app directory under templates, e.g. lexonews/templates/lexonews/articles.html

 See the instructions mentioned above
+#### Add css to make it look better

-My first working template looks like this lexonews/templates/lexonews/articles.html
+See [DjangoGirls](https://tutorial.djangogirls.org/en/css/) to see how My first working template looks like this (including bootstrap css stylesheet reference) lexonews/templates/lexonews/articles.html
 ```
 <link rel="stylesheet" href="//maxcdn.bootstrapcdn.com/bootstrap/3.2.0/css/bootstrap.min.css">